zyxkv/madrona_ezsim/README.md

 - Output rendering results to video files

 ## Supported Platforms and Environments
-**gs-madrona** should be compatible with any linux distribution and Python>=3.10.
-However, it has been tested only with Ubuntu 22.04 and Ubuntu 24.04 with python 3.10 and 3.12.
-The rendering pipeline also high depends on CUDA, so an NVIDIA graphics card with CUDA 12+ support is required for running it.
-There is no plan to extend supported platforms at the moment.
+**gs-madrona** should be compatible with any Linux distribution and Python>=3.10.
+However, it has been tested only with Ubuntu 22.04 and Ubuntu 24.04 for Python 3.10 and 3.12.
+The rendering pipeline also depends on CUDA, so an NVIDIA graphics card with CUDA 12.4+ support is required for running it.
+There is no plan to support Windows OS and Mac OS at the moment.

 ## Performance
 FPS comparison of rendering [Franka](https://github.com/Genesis-Embodied-AI/Genesis/blob/main/genesis/assets/xml/franka_emika_panda/panda.xml) with gs-madrona rasterizer and raytracer